ORDNANCE SURVEY MAP Sheet LXIII.S.W.

 Stratford upon Avon and Midland Junction Rly.

 Printed on white card, size 3" x 4", instructions that it is to be given by the driver to person in charge of the station to which he is ordered to proceed on verso.
+Light greyish stain in bottom right corner.

 Map showing Parliamentary boundaries, scale 2" to 1 mile, size 14" x 12".
 With one brief page of text, folio.